CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 ### Overview

-We will learn how to create bar charts for categorical data and histograms for numeric data.
-For this purpose, all the following examples we use the same source, the [**Vancouver Trees**](https://team.carto.com/u/cartovl/tables/cartovl.vancouver_trees/public/map) dataset.
+We will learn how to create bar charts for **categorical** data and histograms for **numeric** data.
+For this purpose, the following examples make use of the same source, the [**Vancouver Trees**](https://team.carto.com/u/cartovl/tables/cartovl.vancouver_trees/public/map) dataset.

-All the charts in this guide have been built with [Chart.js](https://www.chartjs.org), a very simple external library.
+Bar charts and histograms have been built with [Chart.js](https://www.chartjs.org), a very simple external library.
 In the previous guide we used [Airship](https://carto.com/airship/) to build a histogram widget.
-Here, we want to demonstrate you can use the visualization library of your choice with CARTO VL, and therefore, we have to explain how the histogram expressions work a bit deeply.
+In this case, we want to demonstrate you can use the visualization library of your choice with CARTO VL, and therefore, we have to explain how the histogram expressions work a bit deeply.

 ### Histogram expressions